 VHCIP's care delivery transformation activities are designed to enable provider readiness to participate in alternative payment models and accept higher levels of financial risk and accountability.
 This area of work includes monitoring Vermont's existing workforce, as well as designing transformation activities that support provider readiness.
-We have two areas of early success within this work stream: our Sub-Grant Program and the Integrated Communities Care Management Learning Collaborative.
+Two areas of significant success within this work stream include the Integrated Communities Care Management Learning Collaborative and our Sub-Grant Program.

-The Integrated Communities Care Management Learning Collaborative, launched in late 2014, seeks to improve care and reduce fragmentation for at-risk Vermonters and their families by enhancing integrated care management across multi-organizational teams of health and human services providers.
-The first cohort of the Learning Collaborative included three communities and 90 providers, and the initiative has expanded to two new cohorts with teams of health care and service providers from 8 additional interested communities in the state.
-The Learning Collaborative utilizes a Plan-Do-Study-Act quality improvement model punctuated with periodic in-person and virtual learning sessions.
-The program will also evaluate whether the interventions improve coordination of care and services.
+The Integrated Communities Care Management Learning Collaborative, launched in late 2014, sought to improve care and reduce fragmentation for at-risk Vermonters and their families by enhancing integrated care management across multi-organizational teams of health and human services providers.
+The first cohort of the Learning Collaborative included three communities and 90 providers, and the initiative expanded to add two new cohorts with teams of health care and service providers from 8 additional interested communities in the state.
+The Learning Collaborative utilized a Plan-Do-Study-Act quality improvement model punctuated with periodic in-person and virtual learning sessions.
+The program is evaluating whether these interventions improve coordination of care and services.

-In addition, VHCIP has invested nearly \$5 million in a Sub-Grant Program to support provider-level innovation.
-The Sub-Grant Program supports over 15,000 Vermont providers in practice transformation and impacts over 300,000 Vermonters from all over the state.
-The program acts as a testing ground for provider-led change, with most projects driven by provider practices and collaborations.
+In addition, VHCIP invested nearly \$5 million over 3 years in a Sub-Grant Program to support provider-level innovation.
+The Sub-Grant Program supported over 15,000 Vermont providers in transforming care delivery models and impacted over 300,000 Vermonters from all over the state.
+The program acted as a testing ground for provider-led change, with most projects driven by provider practices and collaborations.